C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### 4.e Extending the database

-This exercice builds on what we did in 4.d.
+This exercise builds on what we did in 4.d.

 Karl Marx refers to the Arrow Incident.